Graduate Student Innovation Scholars

 GSIS certificate illustration

-Fill out the application form and submit your CV and a 200-250-word statement of interest.
-In your letter of interest explain why you are interested in learning about entrepreneurship and technology transfer and how it fits into your career plans.
+Applications will open up again in the summer for the fall cohort.
+To participate, you must fill out an application form and submit your CV and a 200-250-word statement of interest.
+In your letter of interest, explain why you are interested in learning about entrepreneurship and technology transfer and how it fits into your career plans.

 Contact Us